theohmproject/ohmcoin-whitepaper/AOK.md

 During the funding phase, people will be able to donate to a campaign, those that are sending donations from a staking and or karmanode address will receive a small increase in reward for a certain period of blocks at the completion of the campaign(Incentivized Acts of Kindness).
 Those that donate to a passthrough campaign will immediately receive increased rewards.
 In the event that a campaign does not achieve it's goals or is terminated mid-flight all funds shall be returned to the donation addresses.

+In the event the vetting of a campaign was not discovered to be illegitimate during the forum process a mid-flight cancelation can initiated.
 Mid-flight cancellation of a campaign can only occur from a majority vote.
-Causes for consideration of cancellation of a campaign mid-flight include, discovery of funds are being used for money laundering, terrorism, illicit drug activity or any other illicit activity.
+Causes for consideration of cancellation of a campaign mid-flight include, discovery of funds are being used for something other than what the campaign intended, money laundering, terrorism, illicit drug activity or any other illicit activity.

 Types of Campaigns:
 Passthrough campaigns - Are reserved for established Non-profits, verified entities or for emergency funds for natural disasters or simular events.
 Passthrough campaigns neither have a time or max funds limit.